 Frequently asked questions

-Although there are often several top car insurance carriers, based on average premiums, customer service scores, coverages, discounts and financial strength, the best company for you will depend on a number of factors.
-Because auto insurance rates are determined by more than just driving history — your vehicle, coverage choices, age, ZIP code, marital status and credit tier can all have an impact on your rates — the best company for each driver will vary.
+Although there are often several top car insurance carriers, based on average premiums, customer service scores, coverages, discounts and financial strength ratings, the best auto insurer for you will depend on a number of individual rating factors and what’s best for you will vary from another driver.
 One way to determine what company might best fit your needs is to obtain quotes from multiple carriers and compare them, according to the Triple-I.

 After a ticket, you might be wondering: how much does a speeding ticket affect your insurance?
-After a speeding ticket, your auto insurance premium will likely increase between 18 percent to 42 percent, on average, depending on your age and the insurance company you are with.
-Your premium increase after a ticket could be higher or lower, depending on your personal rating factors.
-You may want to consider checking other insurance carriers or talking to your company about potential discounts to help offset the increase in your premium.
+After a speeding ticket, your auto insurance premium will likely increase between 18 percent to 42 percent, on average, depending on your age and insurance carrier.
+Your premium adjustment after a ticket could be higher or lower, depending on your personal rating factors.
+You may want to consider checking other insurance carriers or talking to your company representative or insurance agent about potential discounts to help offset the increase in your premium.

 - $100,000 bodily injury liability per person